AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/entry-v2.md

 I hated this.
 I wanted to leave but I was frozen in place.
 I couldn't take it as I watched another blow land.
 And then another.
 But before I could close my eyes I saw a figure in the darkness.

 A familiar voice echoed through and I didn't need to see his face to know it was you.
 "Hey..."
-You started to say and then your face grew dark and you flung the shadow from my dream.
+You started to say and then your face grew dark when you saw what was happening.
+You flung the shadow from my dream.
 The demon was gone, the world brightened.
 The shadows lifted.
 There was only you and me.

-I stood staring at your, relief on my face in both forms, but the younger me, he yelled.
+I stood staring at you, relief on my face in both forms, but the younger me, he yelled.
 "What are you doing here?"

 "I felt you call."
 You said.